Kid-Created Logic Puzzles

 One year, I began challenging students to create their own logic problems, and it became an ongoing activity in my grades 3 -5 pullout classes.
 I gave them very little direction at first.
 Later, though, I created this to give students some direction.
 We created a special cubby in our logic center for student-created puzzles.
 In order to be added to the center, the puzzle had to be tested and successfully solved by at least two classmates.

-We also published many of these on our class blog (search “logic” on the blog to find them all) and made poster-sized logic puzzles to display in our school’s maker space.
+We also published many of these on our class blog (sadly, no longer alive online) and made poster-sized logic puzzles to display in our school’s maker space.
 They were laminated and visitors could solve them with dry-erase markers.
-We then submitted original kid-created puzzles to Creative Kids magazine, a publication no longer in print, and were thrilled when they chose to begin adding original student puzzles and games to their magazines.
+We then submitted original kid-created puzzles to Creative Kids magazine, a publication no longer in print.
+We were thrilled when they began adding original student puzzles and games to their magazines.
 It was thrilling for my students to be “published.”

 UPDATE!
 Your students can submit their kid-created puzzles to Solving Fun.
 They can even sign up to be “puzzle testers” in their Puzzle Lab!
 Learn more about this new community!